Kishore-SR/CreditWorthy/README.md

 CreditWorthy is a web app designed to assess the creditworthiness of unbanked nano-entrepreneurs, such as local vegetable vendors, laundry service providers, and kirana store owners.

-This project was created for the **AI & Data Science Codeathon 2024**, a 24-hour hackathon organized by RBIHub, IIITB Innovation Center, in collaboration with Candara Bank, held on **20-21 November 2023**.
+This project was created for the **AI & Data Science Codeathon 2024**, a 24-hour hackathon organized by RBIHub, IIITB Innovation Center, in collaboration with Canara Bank, held on **20-21 November 2023**.

+## Problem Statement
+> The problem statement, *"AI-Driven Credit Access for Unbanked Nano-Entrepreneurs,"* was provided by the RBIH team during the Codeathon 2024.
+Our project addresses this challenge by empowering nano-entrepreneurs with innovative AI solutions for financial inclusion.

 ### Features
 - **AI-Based Credit Scoring**: Uses AI to evaluate creditworthiness based on transaction patterns, business performance, and other alternative data.